 Fibromyalgia is estimated to affect about 5% of the population and tends to occur in women much more than men.
 The difficult thing about fibromyalgia is that there is no known cause, it isn’t an inflammatory disease, it isn’t a degenerative disease and it isn’t an auto-immune disease.
 This makes it difficult to diagnose and treat.

 The onset of fibromyalgia has been linked to:

 The symptoms of Fibromyalgia vary for each individual but the most common symptoms are:

 The symptoms of fibromyalgia can be associated with many conditions or diseases, making it difficult to diagnose.
 Diagnosis is usually made by your doctor or rheumatologist after ruling out other diagnoses.
 As well as palpating a number of sensitive points around your body your doctor may perform blood tests, scans and x-rays to rule out other causes of pain.

-Conditions that can mimic the features of fibromyalgia include an underactive thyroid (hypothyroidism), vitamin D deficiency, rheumatoid arthritis and
+Conditions that can mimic the features of fibromyalgia include an underactive thyroid (hypothyroidism), vitamin D deficiency, rheumatoid arthritis and even sleep apnoea.

-The management of fibromyalgia is complex, but can be broken down into a number of parts.
+The management of fibromyalgia is complex but can be broken down into a number of parts.
 Treatment tries to help you slowly break the fibromyalgia cycle by addressing each of the points shown in the diagram above.

 Understanding your pain and symptoms through education